versatica/mediasoup-client/README.md

 // Create a Room.
 const room = new mediasoupClient.Room();

-// Setup the signaling with mediasoup server. room.on('sendrequest', (request, callback, errback) => {
+// Setup the request+response exchange with mediasoup server. room.on('request', (request, callback, errback) =>
+{
   // Application's signaling request (up to the app). const signalingRequest =